crazychenz/vinnie.work/website/docs/EmbeddedSystemsAnalysis/Firmware/CortexA72.md

 ![a64 registers](./CortexA72/a64-gpr-xwregoverlay.png)

 The standard general purpose 64 bit registers now start with an `x` (x0-x30).
 The 32 bit aliases for these registers start with a `w` (w0-w30).
 In ARMv8a, the stack pointer (`SP`) and program counter (`PC`) are given their own specific registers (they no longer have a GPR aliases).
 The CSPR register is now gone.
-The query the system state you should use `NZCV` for condition flags.
+To query the system state you should use `NZCV` for condition flags.

 ### Register Conventions